Last Updated 5 days ago

 Ramanathaswamy Temple, Rameswaram, Tamil Nadu

 The Ramanathaswamy Temple is a renowned Hindu temple dedicated to Lord Shiva, known as Ramanathaswamy, located in the town of Rameswaram in the Ramanathapuram district of Tamil Nadu, India.
+In the race for the top 100+ most ancient temples in India, The Ramanathaswamy Temple, Rameswaram, Tamil Nadu stands at the 13th position.
 Here are some details about this sacred temple

 The Ramanathaswamy Temple holds immense spiritual significance for Hindus and is revered as one of the most sacred pilgrimage destinations in India.
 It continues to be a symbol of faith, devotion, and cultural heritage, attracting pilgrims and tourists from around the world.